The geological record

 5-yearhorizon

-Criteria for assessment of evidence for life developed
+Criteria for assessment of evidence for life is developed

 Explicit criteria are developed for the assessment of purported evidence for early life on Earth.